AccentureFed/18FRFQ-Response/deployment-details/README.md

 stops it.
 You can view all containers with "docker ps -a".
 You can delete all containers with "docker rm $(docker ps -a -q)"

 NOTE: Running Tomcat from the Docker script will NOT be secured with SSL.
-If you have an SSL certificate, you will need to configure Tomcat and the Docker container accordingly and then map the 443 port in your docker run command "docker run -i -t -p 443:443 agilex-jigsaw-server"
+If you have an SSL certificate, you will need to configure Tomcat and the Docker container accordingly and then map the 443 port in your docker run command "docker run -i -t -p 443:443 joshbaker/jigsaw-prod:latest"